Do you remember what you had for your birthday when you were 8 years old? What about for Christmas when you were 12?

 Does anything spring to mind or are you struggling to recall what was inside the shiny wrapped presents you were so excited about at the time?

-In a recent study conducted by Opinium Research on behalf of Wealthify, it was discovered that an estimated £733 million is spent on unwanted Christmas gifts for children each year1, and that 78% of parents say their little ones receive gifts they don’t want during the festive season.
+In a study conducted by Opinium Research on behalf of Wealthify in 2021, it was discovered that an estimated £733 million is spent on unwanted Christmas gifts for children each year.1

-Our research also found that only 34% of these Christmas presents last longer than one month.
-Even more shockingly, only 19% of parents say that the average gift their child receives will last longer than a year.
-So, a lot of money could be being wasted on gifts that quickly get forgotten.
+Our research also found that only 34% of Christmas presents are appreciated for longer than one month.
+And, even more shockingly, 19% of parents say that the average gift their child receives will last longer than a year (meaning a lot of money could be being wasted on gifts that get forgotten).

 So, what ends up happening to these unwanted Christmas gifts?